ankit8898/optimizely_server_side/Readme.md

  - **Syncing AB test config across different servers when you don't want to fetch config via REST endpoint or redis/memcache store**

+  Yes, it's designed keeping performance in mind as we want to save a network overhead and a extra dependency.

   If you are using Optimizely you will be aware about the [datafile](http://developers.optimizely.com/server/reference/index.html#datafile).
 Once we make changes to the A/B test like change in percent distribution, start / pause a experiment this file get's updated.

   If you have 50 servers with 40 passenger / puma process these process needs to be updated.
-The Gem polls the config at regular interval and keeps the file cached across different process.
+The Gem polls the config at regular interval and keeps the datafile cached across different process.

   The config is stored in **Memory Store** .
+We use [Activesupport memory store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/MemoryStore.html) for same.

 * **Some additional helpers**

   Some more helpers exposed that can be exposed in views (.erbs) or PORO's.
 It avoids duplication of few activation settings.

 ### Architecture